szethh/firefly-n26/README.md

 `transactions_file` is a CSV that will contain all transactions processed.
 It is used to determine which transactions are already in Firefly's database.
 It will be created if non existent.

+`default_account_name` is used to set the destination name in firefly.
+Set this to the name of your account in Firefly.

 An example config is:
 ```json